-We decided to head to the North Shore on an adventure today.
-Fall colors are near peak and we wanted to visit our marina home port at Knife River.
-We stopped in the tiny town of Willow River for breakfast at Peggy Sue's Cafe.
-This cute little restaurant was super busy with no open tables.
+We headed to the North Shore on an adventure, to view the fall colors that are near peak.
+In addition, we wanted to visit our home port marina at Knife River.
+We stopped in Willow River for breakfast at Peggy Sue's Cafe. a cute little restaurant that was super busy with no open tables.
 We sat at the counter and waited a half hour to be served.
 The delicious veggie omelet was worth the wait.

 We watched as she looked back up the hill and adjusted her sitting position.
 I thought she might just go over the cliff if she moved the wrong way.
 Suddenly, three men and a woman carefully made their way to her.
 She rolled over and began crawling up the steep bank.
 When they could reach her, the men helped her to safety then lifted her to her feet.
 We could see that she didn't put her left leg down.
 She was definitely injured.